pegasys-fi/docs/docs/contracts/v1/concepts/03-advanced-topics/01-fees.md

 At the moment there are no protocol fees.
 However, it is possible for a 0.05% fee to be turned on in the future.

-More information about a potential future protocol fee can be found [here](https://uniswap.org/blog/uniswap-v3/#path-to-sustainability).

 ## Protocol Charge Calculation

 In the future, it is possible that a protocol-wide charge of 0.05% per trade will take effect.
 This represents ⅙th (16.6̅%) of the 0.30% fee.
 The fee is in effect if [feeTo](../../reference/smart-contracts/factory/#feeto) is not `address(0)` (`0x0000000000000000000000000000000000000000`), indicating that feeTo is the recipient of the charge.